 This period lasts between 1–2 years.
-During which, periodic reports will be made by a Superintendent Officer to the Director of Prisons to determine the prisoner’s suitability to proceed to stage 2.
+During which, periodic reports will be made by a Superintendent Officer to the Commissioner of Prisons to determine the offender’s suitability to proceed to stage 2.

-An offender will only be eligible to move on to the third stage of preventive detention 12 months before 2/3 of his sentence is complete.
-The third stage will last between 6 months and 12 months.
+At the earliest, an offender will be eligible to move on to the third stage of preventive detention 12 months before 2/3 of his sentence is complete.
+The third stage will last at least 6 months.

-To reach the third stage, the Director will consider the offender’s conduct in the second stage, and whether under stage 3, he might be able to recommend the offender’s release.
+To reach the third stage, the Commissioner will consider the offender’s conduct in the second stage, and whether under stage 3, he might be able to recommend the offender’s release on licence.

-Only if he is satisfied, will the prisoner move on to stage 3.
-If not, the Director can defer his decision and consider the case in intervals of at least 6 months.
+Only if he is satisfied, will the offender move on to stage 3.
+If not, the Commissioner can defer his decision and consider the case in intervals of at least 6 months.

-Under the third stage, a prisoner will be equipped with industrial and social training.
-He may also be allowed to live in conditions of modified security so that the transition to normal life will be easier.
+Under the third stage, the offender will be prepared for release into the community.
+This could include allowing the offender to live in conditions of modified security so that the transition to normal life will be easier.

-The Director, however, can order the offender back to the second stage if this is in the interest of the offender or others.
+The Commissioner, however, can order the offender back to the second stage if this is in the interest of the offender or others.